soda-inria/caussim/data/README.md

 ## Paper experiment results

-The `experiences.zip` file contain the results of the main experience of the paper.
+The [`experiences.zip`](https://zenodo.org/records/13765465?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImJmNTFlOWNjLTUxOTYtNGFjNS04YjVjLTIyZWFjMmNhZjQyMyIsImRhdGEiOnt9LCJyYW5kb20iOiJlOTZjZGE4ZmQzNDFkMWUxNTJhYzI0YWI1ZjUxNGViMyJ9.vPuJgBw0A0w02InS9ovWRShKUGTDk4w6k2uwYBZklRiC-p7hlVvZOOyvpg6wsJ6T5MBW30vUCsL_UdBSCmmFMw) link on zenodo contain the results of the main experience of the paper.
 These results have been obtained by launching as is, the script [`/scripts/experiences/causal_scores_evaluation.py`](/scripts/experiences/causal_scores_evaluation.py).
 The csv contained in the zip should be sufficient to replicate the Figure 5.,